malcolmkohhs/Coint/README.txt

 INSTRUCTIONS TO USE
 1. Open the terminal app (Mac)
-2. Enter the commands (for installation of a library that is used in the code) pip install opencv-python python -m pip install -U -scikit-image
+2. Enter the following 3 commands (for installation of a library that is used in the code)
+    a)  pip install opencv-python
+    b)  python -m pip install -U -scikit-image
+    c)  pip install Pillow
 3. Enter the directory to the folder of the downloaded folder "coint" cd /<directory>/coint
     For example: cd /downloads/coint